jstet/iac/README.md

-# IaC and tools for the server I use to deploy person projects
+# IaC and tools for the server I use to deploy personal projects